psychowebdesign/pythonwebproxy/README.md

 # pythonwebproxy

-A very simple python web proxy with simple caching.
+A very simple start to a python web proxy with simple caching.